 As the Cycling season draws to a close, good Sportives are becoming harder and harder to find.
 If like us you don’t want to lose your form over the winter, you’ll be looking for a November ride that is challenging yet suitable for the Autumnal conditions.

-Well, we have the ride for you.
-The Essex Season Ender takes place on Sunday the 17th of November 2013, covering roads that can be thoroughly enjoyed at any time of year.
-We’ve worked hard to take this route through some beautiful countryside that can be enjoyed by all, but at the same time minimised junctions and crossings so that all you fast people can get a real rhythm going.
+We have the ride for you!
+The Essex Season Ender takes place on Sunday the 9th of November 2014, covering roads that can be thoroughly enjoyed at any time of year.
+We’ve worked hard to take this route through some beautiful countryside that can be enjoyed by all, at the same time minimising junctions and crossings so that all you fast people can get a real rhythm going.

 The Perfect End of Season Sportive

-Our event HQ is the prestigious Redbridge Cycling Centre, here the ride starts off with a circuit of the newly built closed track.
-The raised location of the land in this part of Essex gives you a stunning view of the City of London while still being surrounded by the peace of the countryside.
+Our event HQ is the prestigious Redbridge Cycling Centre, here the ride can make use of the newly built closed track.
+The raised location of the land in this part of Essex gives you a amazing panoramic view of the City of London while still being surrounded by the peace of the countryside.

 The Essex Season Ender offers two stunning routes that head out North East from Redbridge Cycling Centre onto quiet rolling countryside roads.
-Both routes take in stunning scenery that are extremely popular amongst local cyclists due to the variety of terrain on offer – as both routes take on hills such as Hoe Lane, as well as offering flatter sections for those looking to get their average speed up.
+Both routes take in beautiful scenery that is extremely popular amongst local cyclists due to the variety of terrain on offer – both routes take on hills such as Hoe Lane, as well as offering flatter sections for those looking to get their average speed up.

 So don’t miss out on this season’s last chance to have a ride with friends and like minded people.
 Let’s keep that summer form for as long as possible!